ogarreche/XAI_metrics/README.md

 CICIDS-2017 and RoEduNet-SIMARGL2021 datasets with
 fewer occurrences of the biased feature.
 Overall, SHAP technique performed better than LIME for two of the three datasets selected for this study in this experiment.
+See Figures 8, 9, and 10.

 -Overall, although LIME and SHAP are both vulnerable to such attacks starting at a certain threshold, our experiments show that LIME is slightly more robust since its initial threshold towards attacks of this kind being higher compared to SHAP.
+See Figures 11 and 12.

 4. Efficiency